our story

 Introspective and thoughtful, Izzy navigates each step of her life’s journey with the question, how can I bring happiness to others?
 Izzy fell in love with baking as a child, when she discovered that the simplest joys often came out of the kitchen.
 She loved helping her grandmother whip up magical delights, and she still breaks into a radiant smile whenever she thinks about her grandma’s special fudge.
 Today, Izzy relishes showering friends and family with her baked gifts and touching their hearts this way—with nourishing and unexpected kindness.

-A recent transplant to the Seacoast, Izzy does dough prep at Elephantine and recently began doing the early morning bake.
+A recent transplant to the Seacoast, Izzy does dough prep at Elephantine as well as the early morning bake.
 While her new schedule is keeping her away from the Sunday family dinners that she grew up with, Izzy says that working at the bakery is “like a dream.”
-When she’s not baking, Izzy loves to read, play soccer, and hang out with her six-year-old chihuahua, Dixie.
+When she’s not baking, Izzy loves to read, play soccer, and hang out with her chihuahua, Dixie.
 Looking down the road, Izzy plans to have her own bakery…and nail down her grandma’s fudge recipe.

 Molly